Contacts

 , by Tania Molteni - CC

-A study by the Bocconi GREEN Bocconi research center has considered 45,600 actions adopted by 1,300 cities that signed the Covenant of Mayors for Climate & Energy showing that it is possible to reduce the effects of global warming, with regulatory policies being the most effective.
-The best approach is adopting the right policy mix given the local context and raise the awareness of everyone around decarbonization tools and targets
+A study by the Bocconi GREEN research center has considered 45,600 actions adopted by 1,300 cities that signed the Covenant of Mayors for Climate & Energy showing that it is possible to reduce the effects of global warming, with regulatory policies being the most effective.
+The best approach is to adopt the right policy mix given the local context and boost public awareness about decarbonization tools and targets

 Over 12,000 municipal authorities in Europe have taken action to combat climate change by joining the Global Covenant of Mayors for Climate & Energy, an initiative launched by the European Commission in 2008, and then extended to the global level, which aims to link local actions with European and international initiatives.
 What policies have been adopted by European local governments to implement the decarbonization commitments undertaken by signing the pact?
 What results were obtained?
 What factors influence the implementation and effectiveness of local policies to cut emissions?